 PLS staff provide online training webinars on a variety of topics.
-Visit the calendar at https://www.peacelibrarysystem.ab.ca/Training-Toolkit/Webinars to register for upcoming webinars, or contact your library consultant to request training on a topic.
-PLS also provides training in the Training Toolkit section of the website.
+Visit the calendar at register for upcoming webinars, or contact your library consultant to request training on a topic.
+PLS also posts recorded webinars to Niche Academy. https://my.nicheacademy.com/peacelibrary-staff?category=1318